ReidGibson-Bingham/LHL_final/README.md

 You need **Three** terminals for this app.

-# Ruby Backend server command
+## Ruby Backend server command

 In one terminal in the root directory, run `bundle install` to install the dependencies.
 Run `bin/rake db:setup` to create the databases (called rails_project_development by default).
 Run `bin/rails s` to run the server.

-# Websocket server command
+## Websocket server command

-Use seconde terminal under websocket directory, run "npm install" to install the dependencies.
+Use seconde terminal under 'websocket server' directory, run "npm install" to install the dependencies.

 - npm start

 Use above command to start webSockets server for competitive mode.

-# Frontend command
+## Frontend command

-Use third termial under client directory, run "npm install" to install the dependncies.
+Use third termial under 'client' directory, run "npm install" to install the dependncies.

 - npm start